pkmn/engine/src/lib/gen1/README.md

 [name](https://github.com/smogon/pokemon-showdown/blob/master/sim/name.ts) in Pokémon Showdown and store general information about the battle.
 Unlike in Pokémon Showdown there is a distinction between the data structure for the "active" Pokémon and its party members (see below).

+Due to padding constraints, the index of the last selected move for a side is stored on `Battle` directly in `last_selected_indexes` instead of in `Side`.

 ### `Pokemon` / `ActivePokemon`